WatDuhHekBro/OnionLasers/README.md

 ### Channel Type Type Guards

-As of right now, it's currently not feasible to implement type guards for channel types.
-[Discriminated unions with a default parameter don't work with callbacks.](https://github.com/microsoft/TypeScript/issues/41759) In order to implement type guards, the `channelType` parameter would have to be required, making each command layer quite tedious.
+Although type guards for channel types would work [as the issue for discriminated union callbacks with a default parameter was fixed](https://github.com/microsoft/TypeScript/issues/41759), because each `Command` instance is isolated from each other, the `channelType` would only affect the current instance rather than any instance down the line.

 So instead, use non-null assertions when setting the `channelType`.
 For example: